Find out how we can help your business this end of financial year Learn More

 2. Is consumed on the business premise

-3. During a work day
+3. Is during a work day

-For example, workplace tea & coffee facilities or light meals provided during training sessions are not subject to FBT.
+For example, workplace tea & coffee facilities, or light meals provided during training sessions, are not subject to FBT.
 Please note, however, the exemption is not applicable to employees’ associates (such as spouses or children).

 The second exemption covered is the ‘minor benefits exemption’ and applies when the taxable value of the benefit provided is less than $300 (GST inclusive) per person.
 When determining whether this exemption applies, you need to consider the frequency of the benefits i.e. are the benefits regular and systematic, or sporadic?